yard

 It shines on chronic problems like spider mites on tough snake plants or mealybugs on broad-leaf houseplants.
 Used regularly, it reduces populations and keeps new outbreaks smaller.

 Fungal prevention is a bonus.
-A light film of neem can slow powdery mildew on plants such as repeat-blooming roses and mildew-prone phlox, but it will not cure leaves that are already covered.
+A light film of neem can slow powdery mildew on plants such as repeat-blooming rose shrubs and mildew-prone phlox, but it will not cure leaves that are already covered.

 There are limits.
 Neem will not touch chewing damage from big pests like slugs or beetles.
-For slug holes in shade hostas or Japanese beetles on flowering crepe myrtles, you need other tactics like hand-picking or traps.
+For slug holes in shade hostas, you need other tactics like hand-picking or traps.
+Japanese beetles on flowering crepe myrtles need the same kind of non-neem backup.

 Neem is also not a fertilizer.
 If foliage on container basil is pale or stunted, fix soil nutrition and watering first, then use neem only if you confirm pests.